wpilibsuite/frc-docs/source/docs/yearly-overview/relicensing-labview.rst

 License Manager
 ---------------
-Locate and run the NI License Manager software, either from the Start menu, or from Program Files (x86)\National Instruments\Shared\License Manager.
-Then click **Local Licenses** in the top menu bar.
+Locate and run the NI License Manager software, either from the Start menu, or from ``Program Files (x86)\National Instruments\Shared\License Manager``.
+Then click :guilabel:`Local Licenses` in the top menu bar.

 .. image:: /docs/yearly-overview/images/relicensing-labview/license-manager.jpg

-Deactivate software
+Deactivate Software
 --------------------
-For each item that shows a green dot, right click and select **Deactivate**
+For each item that shows a green dot, right click and select :guilabel:`Deactivate`

 .. image:: /docs/yearly-overview/images/relicensing-labview/deactivate.jpg

-Reactivate software
+Reactivate Software
 -------------------
-Click Activate Software to launch the activation window.
-Enter your new license key (found in the Lead Mentor Dashboard for your team) in each of the boxes and select Activate.
+Click :guilabel:`Activate Software` to launch the activation window.
+Enter your new license key (found in the Lead Mentor Dashboard for your team) in each of the boxes and select :guilabel:`Activate`.

 .. image:: /docs/yearly-overview/images/relicensing-labview/activate.jpg